 Mariners expect to get the most of the S-101 ENCs' optimised performance and smarter interaction with other complementary products as soon as the first operational S-101 ENCs are published in 2023.
 They will ask for what was promised to them .... richer and real time data to enhance their situational awareness and support their operations.
 Fulfilling this expectation heavily relies on HOs being able to free-up and reallocate resources to the development of these new products as soon as possible.

 Paper charts cannot disappear in one day and as a consequence, the IHO must develop a standardised way to facilitate its transition to a new role (back-up) and alleviate HOs' workload.
-Production times must be reduced by focusing on minimum necessary content and readability in a similar manner to defining a minimum and standard ECDIS display).
+Production times must be reduced by focusing on minimum necessary content and readability that supports safe navigation (use ECDIS 'Standard' display content as a starting point?).